QuentinDubois-Polytech/Fortinet-Assessment/report/report_fortinet_assessment.md

 ### Code Injection

 Code Injection means the user can inject data containing code that will be executed, changing the normal program's flow.
 It comes from using invalid and unchecked user input.
-As examples of code injection, there are command injection, SQL Injection, NoSQL injection, Cross-site Scripting (XSS)…
+As examples of code injection, there are: command injection, SQL Injection, NoSQL injection, Cross-site Scripting (XSS)…

 ### Security Misconfiguration